720kb/ndm/README.md

 ndm speed depends exclusively on your pc/device specs and [npm-cli](https://docs.npmjs.com/cli/npm) speed.
 We can't do much to speed up your computer or the npm commands.

-**Why Mac only?**

-We now focus on one OS but the app is developed keeping in mind that it will have to run also on other OSes.
-We won't _put too much meat on bbq_ for the moment, it is now very important to obtain an OS-abstracted and stable app.

-As soon as we are sure that the project is stable, it will be delivered to the other OSes.

 **Yarn?**

 Yarn is a great tool: we are looking forward to see what happens, also because it is a brand new project and many things could change in the meantime.
 That said: if you have any idea or suggestion: here you're welcome to share and discuss!

+**Why Mac only?**

+We now focus on one OS but the app is developed keeping in mind that it will have to run also on other OSs.
+We won't _put too much meat on bbq_ for the moment, it is now very important to obtain an OS-abstracted and stable app.

+As soon as we are sure that the project is stable, it will be delivered to the other OSs.

 **Support?**